magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/MDVA-38468-error-when-saving-cms-pages.md

 ## Issue

-When trying to save CMS pages, the following error message  pops up: *Item with the same ID 'PAGE_ID' already exists.*
+When trying to save a CMS page, you receive the following error message: *Item with the same ID "GE_ID" already exists.*

 <ins>Steps to reproduce</ins>: